gdmueller/error-fixes/README.md

 ```
 Make sure to replace `< repo url>` with the url you copied from the repository on github.
 Angle braces , `<>` commonly surround where the command needs information that is specific to you.

-Further instruction on forking and cloning can be found
+If stuck further instruction on forking and cloning can be found
 [here](https://docs.google.com/document/d/14byPrWvvdGPgPINLrZcSBIC6hEICGr2nkMpUctL3Yi4/edit#heading=h.9g8b9kmlg2ei)